xllifycom/xllify-starter/README.md

 # xllify-starter

-This repo demonstrates using the [xllify-build](https://github.com/marketplace/actions/xllify-build) action to package some simple custom functions from [main.luau](main.luau)
+This repo demonstrates using the [xllify-build](https://github.com/marketplace/actions/xllify-build) action to package some simple custom functions defined in [main.luau](main.luau).

 This is a template repo so you can create a copy of it and have a ready to build custom function XLL ready to download in about a minute (depending on how fast the runner your build lands on is - it can vary.)

-Slightly more sophisticated demos are available in the [xllify-demo](https://github.com/acornsoftuk/xllify-demo) repo.
+Slightly more sophisticated demos are available in the [xllify-demo](https://github.com/xllifycom/xllify-demo) repo.
 You can download a built XLL straight from the releases page.

 ## Get started, entirely on GitHub